-The first step before undertaking this brief review of the history of youth work in Spain will be to provide some clarifications concerning the actual concept of youth work.
+he first step before undertaking this brief review of the history of youth work in Spain will be to provide some clarifications concerning the actual concept of youth work.
 It is not easy to find a suitable translation in Spanish, and there is no equivalent in the academic literature on youth.
 Furthermore, there may be some confusion over the meaning of the word "work" because, in Spanish, it is associated with the job market, where, as everyone knows, the insecurity faced by young people is an issue which dates back at least to the crisis of the 1970s and the first labour reforms of the 1980s.
 Neither is the word "youth" free from misunderstandings and contradictions.
-One misunderstanding which is usually overlooked is the confusion between youth and young people (Casal et al., 2011).
-On the one hand, we have youth, seen usually from an "adultocratic" perspective as a more or less homogeneous social group arousing public concern either because of the threat posed by the supposed predominance of anomic or counter-cultural behaviour or because of this age group's structural precariousness.
-On the other, we have young people enjoying a certain degree of autonomy in developed societies and striving to become social players on an individual or collective level, with demands, actions and organisations which depart from the traditional models for the transition to adulthood.
+One misunderstanding that is usually overlooked is the confusion between youth and young people (Casal, Merino and Garcia 2011).
+On the one hand, we have "youth", seen usually from an "adultocratic" perspective as a more or less homogeneous social group, arousing public concern either because of the threat posed by the supposed predominance of anomic or counter-cultural behaviour or because of this age group's structural precariousness.
+On the other hand, we have "young people" enjoying a certain degree of autonomy in developed societies and striving to become social players on an individual or collective level, with demands, actions and organisations that depart from the traditional models for the transition to adulthood.

-It therefore makes sense to talk about "youth work" when young people emerge as differentiated social players and when youth is seen, by established social structures and also by young people themselves, and acts, as a specific category distinct from other social groups.
+It therefore makes sense to talk about "youth work" when young people emerge as differentiated social players, when they act as a specific category distinct from other social groups, see themselves as separate, and are so seen by established social structures.
 We can thus define youth work on the basis of three elements which belong to the same semantic field but have different, although in some respects related, dynamics:

-- a) Young people's social movements and associations, either as social and educational frameworks for young people or as specifically youth movements which identify themselves as such. - b) Policies aimed at youth as a social group, often defined, simply but effectively, as an age group. - c) Social and educational work with young people, especially young people and groups of young people at risk.
-Although the word "risk" is not unambiguous (Romaní, 2011), social work with young people is often confined to young people in a situation of social, educational and/or work-related risk, or young people exhibiting anti-social behaviour.
+- young people's social movements and associations, either as social and educational frameworks for young people or as specifically youth movements that identify themselves as such; - policies aimed at youth as a social group, often defined, simply but effectively, as an age group; - social and educational work with young people, especially young people and groups of young people at risk.
+Although the word "risk" is itself not unambiguous (Romaní 2011), social work with young people is often confined to young people in a situation of social, educational and/or work-related risk, or young people exhibiting antisocial behaviour.

 The emergence of young people as a social group and as individual and/or collective players is obviously related to a society's economic, cultural and historical development.
-In this respect, recent Spanish history has some specific features which we will outline very briefly in order to help understand the emergence, development and consolidation of the entire youth work sector. $^{\rm 1}$
+In this respect, recent Spanish history has some specific features that will be outlined very briefly in order to help understand the emergence, development and consolidation of the entire youth work sector.
+Strange as it may seem, there is no comprehensive work dealing with the history of Spanish youth in the modern era.
+There are only partial contributions, such as a dictionary of pre-civil war youth political organisations (Casteràs 1974), a brief article on youth associations up to 1936 (Sáez 1982), some compilations dealing with specific periods, such as the interwar period (Souto 2007) and the Franco years (Mir 2007), and an overview, which has not been updated, of the history of youth in modern Catalonia (Ucelay da Cal 1987).